-International Journal of Ophthalmology-IJO (English edition) is a global ophthalmological scientific publication and a peer-reviewed open access periodical (ISSN 2222-3959 print, ISSN 2227-4898 online).
-This journal is sponsored by Chinese Medical Association Xi’an Branch and obtains guidance and support from WHO and ICO (International Council of Ophthalmology).
+International Journal of Ophthalmology-IJO is a global ophthalmological scientific publication and a peer-reviewed open access periodical (ISSN 2222-3959 print, ISSN 2227-4898 online).
+This journal is sponsored by Chinese Medical Association Xi’an Branch and published by the IJO Press.
 It has been indexed in SCIE, PubMed, PMC, CA, IC, Scopus, EMBASE and DOAJ.
-IJO’s JCR IF in 2023 is 1.9, Five year Impact Factor is 1.8, CiteScore of IJO in 2023 is 2.5.
+IJO’s JCR IF in 2023 is 1.9, Five-year Impact Factor is 1.8, CiteScore in 2023 is 2.5.
 IJO was established in 2008, with editorial office in Xi’an, China.
-It is a monthly publication.
+It is a monthly publication and accept contribations from all over the world, both basic and Chinical research.

 Abstract: